 Seth McArdle didn’t ask for his mother to die or his no-account father to leave him to take care of his two younger sisters.
 Despite his pleas, Seth’s brother refuses to help him or have anything to do with him.
 Therefore, Seth must attempt to successfully complete high school instead of drop out like his father did, and hold down two jobs in order to barely support him and his sisters.
 What’s more, the football coach and his quarterback son both hate Seth’s family, prompting Seth into a fight that lands him with a third unpaid job working under an eccentric maintenance worker named Abel.
 With the bank calling to collect on the overdue house payments, Seth feels like his whole world is crashing down around him.
 He must either choose to ask for help or resort to desperate measures.

-Production Quality (2.5 points)
+Production Quality (3 points)

 Plot and Storyline Quality (1 point)

 Acting Quality (3 points)

-Final Rating: 8 out of 10 points
+Final Rating: 7 out of 10 points

 Very inspiring movie!

 Pingback: Box Office Revolution Hall of Fame – Box Office Revolution